charliejhadley/ggplot2wrapped/README.md

 remotes::install_github("charliejhadley/ggplot2wrapped")
 ```

-If it doesn’t you may have issues with a dependency {highcharter} which
-itself depends on {igraph}.

-If you are using R from homebrew that might be the reason as {igraph}
-doesn’t like being built from source.
+This package depends on {astgrepr} at the moment.
+It’s available on
+CRAN, but if you are on Linux or have other exotic setups you might need
+to faff a little to get the dependency setup.

 ## Generating your own report